vault27/Foundation/ospf.md

 ### LSA-1

-Is sent inside the area, every router generates LSA-1 for every enabled interface
+- Is sent inside the area, every router generates LSA-1 for every enabled interface
-In one LSA-1 can be several number of links
+- In one LSA-1 can be several number of links
-We see this as “O” routes in the routing table
+- We see this as “O” routes in the routing table
+- Links can be stub or transit - if there are other routers on a link

+Example of stub link LSA:

 - Link ID - 10.1.1.0
 - Link Data - 255.255.255.0
-- Link type - 3 - Stub network, 2 - transit - when there are other routers on the link
+- Link type - 3 - Stub network
 - Metric - 10

+Example of transit link LSA:

+- Link ID: 192.168.3.1 - IP address of Designated Router
+- Link Data: 192.168.3.2
+- Link Type: 2 - Connection to a transit network
+- Metric: 10

 ### LSA-2